The CEO problem with inter-block memory: Gaussian rate-distortion function

 \subsection{Problem setup}

-This section focuses on the scenario of the Gauss-Markov source in \eqref{eq:xi} observed through the Gaussian channels in \eqref{eq:yik} under MSE distortion \eqref{eq:MSEdef}.
-Given an encoding policy in \defnref{defn:ceocode}, the optimal decoding policy $P_{ \hat X_{[t]}^{[K]} \| B_{[t]}^{[K]}}$ that achieves the minimum expected MSE is
+This section focuses on the scenario of the Gauss-Markov source in \eqref{eq:xi} observed through the Gaussian channels in \eqref{eq:yik} under squared error distortion \eqref{eq:MSEdef}.
+Given an encoding policy in \defnref{defn:ceocode}, the optimal decoding policy $P_{ \hat X_{[t]}^{[K]} \| B_{[t]}^{[K]}}$ that achieves the minimum expected squared error is

 For simplicity we focus on the infinite time-horizon limit.